toliva/ConnectivityContent/apis/01-Availability, Rates, Restrictions, Booking Notification, Retrieval and Confirmation/02-Booking-Notification-API/03-guides.md

 ## HTTP vs HTTPS, IP Address or URL?

 Expedia requires that all booking notifications be sent over an encrypted, HTTPS connection.
-Expedia will only support sending booking notifications using TLS v1.1 or above protocol.
+Expedia will only support sending booking notifications using TLS v1.2.

 Expedia  requires that partners make URLs available, and that the SSL certificates used be registered correctly to the URL.